browserengineering/book/book/animations.md

 to GPU mode for all pages.

 [^example-cpu-fast]: Any of the four steps can make GPU raster and draw slow.
 Large display list take a while to upload.
-Complexity display list commands take longer to compile.
+Complex display list commands take longer to compile.
 Raster can be slow if there are many surfaces, and draw can be slow if surfaces are deeply nested.
 On a CPU, the upload step and compile steps aren't necessary,